contentauth/c2pa-python/docs/working-stores.md

 #### Id resolution

-The id passed to `write_ingredient_archive` is matched against each registered ingredient's `label` and its `instance_id`.
-The first ingredient whose `label` or `instance_id` equals the id is selected (OR-match, no precedence).
-If both are set on the same ingredient, pass whichever value is to be used as the linking key.
+`write_ingredient_archive` matches the id passed to it against each registered ingredient's `label` and its `instance_id`.
+It selects the first ingredient whose `label` or `instance_id` equals the id (OR-match, no precedence).
+If both are set on the same ingredient, pass whichever value you want to use as the linking key.
 See [Lookup keys and action linking](#lookup-keys-and-action-linking) for the full table of linking outcomes.

 #### Errors when handling ingredient archives with write_ingredient_archive